meta-magic/d3.amexio.github.io/CONTRIBUTION.md

 1. Create your patch, **including appropriate test cases**.
 1. Follow our [Coding Rules](#rules).
-1. Run the full https://github.com/meta-magic/amexio.github.io test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.